Galleon founder's fate may help sink the group

-A number of pension funds and endowments put money with Rajaratnam, helping the 52-year old billionaire build Galleon Group into one of the world's biggest hedge funds with $7 billion in assets at its peak last year.
+A number of pension funds and endowments put money with Rajaratnam, helping the 52-year old billionaire build Galleon Group into one of the world's biggest hedge funds with $7 billion (4 billion pounds) in assets at its peak last year.
 U.S. financial regulators said the fund had $2.6 billion in assets as of March.

 Rajaratnam's degree from the University of Pennsylvania's prestigious Wharton School, his long history at Needham & Co -- a New York-based investment bank that specializes in technology and health-care companies -- and the way he set up Galleon with a number of partners -- Krishen Sud, Gary Rosenbach and Ari Arjavalingam -- appealed to many investors.